Agent Basics

 • Optional dependencies are indicating that the object referenced in some behavior does exist on the importing tenant, but you can change the reference to something else if desired.

-After selecting the Finish Import button, you are taken to the Flow Panel and the draft version of the assistant contains the definition from the export file.
+After selecting the Finish Import button, you are taken to the Flow Panel and the draft version of the agent contains the definition from the export file.

 Things to note:

-• If the exported assistant definition file has behaviors that contain Set Field or Increment Field Actions on a custom field, and that custom field is missing or incompatible on the importing tenant, the assistant can be imported.
+• If the exported agent definition file has behaviors that contain Set Field or Increment Field Actions on a custom field, and that custom field is missing or incompatible on the importing tenant, the agent can be imported.
 However there will be validation errors that will need to be manually corrected.

 Search

-When working in an assistant, there is a persistent Search option that enables you to search for and navigate to a range of content within your assistant.
+When working in an agent, there is a persistent Search option that enables you to search for and navigate to a range of content within your agent.

-Search can be accessed via the Search button at the top of an Assistant when editing or reviewing:
+Search can be accessed via the Search button at the top of an agent when editing or reviewing:

 Search includes much more than just Behaviors, below is a list of some of the content you can search for: